core-wg/oscore/draft-ietf-core-object-security.md

 3. Compose the AEAD nonce

-   * If Observe is not used, compose the AEAD nonce by XORing the context IV (Sender IV with the first bit flipped) with the padded Partial IV parameter from the request.
+   * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Sender IV with the first bit flipped) with the padded Partial IV parameter from the request.

-   * If Observe is used, compose the AEAD nonce by XORing the context IV (Sender IV) with the partial IV (Sequence Number in network byte order).
+   * If Observe is used, compose the AEAD nonce by XORing the Context IV (Sender IV) with the partial IV (Sequence Number in network byte order).
 Increment the Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{app-compression}}.